su2code/VandV/rans/flatplate/README.md

 - Reynolds number = 5.0E6
 - Reynolds length = 1.0 m

 The length of the flat plate is 2 meters, and it is represented by an adiabatic no-slip wall boundary condition.
 Also part of the domain is a symmetry plane located before the leading edge of the flat plate.
-Inlet and outlet boundary conditions are used on the left and right boundaries of the domain, and an outlet boundary condition is used over the top region of the domain, which is located 1 meter away from the flat plate.
+Inlet and outlet boundary conditions are used on the left and right boundaries of the domain, and a far-field boundary condition is used over the top region of the domain, which is located 1 meter away from the flat plate.
+All other fluid and boundary conditions are applied as prescribed on the NASA TMR website.

 ## Mesh Description

 Structured meshes of increasing density are used to perform a grid convergence study.
-These meshes are present in the subfolders that are named according to the number of vertices in the x and y directions.
+The meshes are identical to those found on the [NASA TMR website](https://turbmodels.larc.nasa.gov/flatplate_grids.html) for this case after converting to native SU2 ASCII mesh format.
+These meshes are named according to the number of vertices in the x and y directions, respectively.
 The mesh sizes are:

 1. 35x25   - 816 quadrilaterals
 2. 69x49   - 3264 quadrilaterals